 One of Italy's most famous bike brands, Cinelli is known for striking design, though the Superstar here really only nods to that with its colourful stripes.
 We suspect that painting the Toray 700 carbon fibre frame in a riot of colours might have looked a bit odd with the black Potenza components.

-The legendary Dogma with Campagnolo's top mechanical groupset, and the renowned Bora wheels.
+The latest version of the legendary Dogma with Campagnolo's top electronic groupset, and the renowned Shamal wheels.
 You don't really need both kidneys.

 The GTR Team is Wilier's all-rounder frame, suitable for racing or just for long days exploring the lanes.
 It's clad here in a Chorus groupset and Campagnolo Calima wheels.
 Wilier offers a substantial range of Campagnolo-equipped bikes, as you might expect from a company whose very name celebrates Italian liberation.

 The De Rosa Idol is a quick and energetic gran fondo/sportive bike that rides a lot like a full-on race bike.
 If you're after a lively performer, it's well worth a look.
 The Idol is available in various builds including one with a Campagnolo Potenza groupset and Fulcrum wheels.